 - Ask colleagues to read your proposal and provide critical comments

-- Early Investigators - provides tips and tricks to early career investigators, including extramural funding opportunities specifically for early career investigators.
+- Tips and tricks for early career investigators, including funding opportunities

 - Best practices, tools, and strategies for large/complex proposals